 Why do we subject ourselves to long uncomfortable bus rides, sleepy red-eye flights, or unsettling new foods?
 Why do we travel to places even if it means defying difficult logistics or risking our safety?
 I started asking myself these questions when I went to Pinipisakan Falls and Sulpan Cave in San Jorge, Samar.

-In order to reach this mysterious underworld, I had to use my strength and endurance to its optimum level.
+In order to reach this mysterious underworld, I had to use my strength and endurance to their optimum level.
 We left Catbalogan City early in the morning to catch a bus going to San Jorge.
 It took about an hour before we arrived at this junction where we waited for motorcycle taxis.

 I didn’t quite expect that most of the motorcycles in this part of the Philippines have a roof.
 Now, that is definitely something new for me.
 You don’t really see these types of transport motorcycles in Cebu.
 It was my first time riding this type of motorcycle and it was definitely one hell of an experience.
 It was a 30-minute ride under the searing heat of the sun on rough terrain.
 I almost couldn’t feel my butt when we reached our destination.

 It was already noon when we reached the docking area to get on our respective boats.
 The boat ride alone was already an adventure.
-It took about two hours, under the scorching heat of the sun, and every now and then, we had to disembark from some of the areas of the river are shallow.
+It took about two hours, under the scorching heat of the sun, and every now and then, we had to disembark from some of the areas of the river that are shallow.
 The boatmen had to stop the engine, carry the boat, and then manually start it again so we can proceed.